 It is the privatization of water to be now in the EU viewfinder.
-This happened especially in Greece where attempts have been made to leverage the precarious economic situation that the country is experiencing to impose the liberalization of municipal water services in exchange for the anti-crisis aid package.
+This happened especially in Greece where attempts have been made to leverage the precarious economic situation to impose the liberalization of municipal water services in exchange for the anti-crisis aid package.
 Yet the same Community legislation on services sanctions the principle of non-interference in national water management modes.
-Italy still resists, as long as it does not have to ask for EU aid.
+Italy still resists

 In Africa grow crops for energy purposes.
 Felisa, the Belgian start-up, is the first to invest in Africa in the production of biodiesel from palma oil.
-But all this involves also other Western investors and it increasingly takes on the forms of a new colonization.
-However it goes, as always, at the expense of local people, who risk their exclusion from their lands.
+But all this involves also other Western investors and it increasingly takes on the form of a new colonization.
 How to take advantage of the promising growth of agro-energy while protecting the interests of local communities?

-Liquid fuel from plants – like bioethanol – is considered by some as a possible ecological substitute for fossil fuel.
+Liquid fuel from plants is considered by some as a possible ecological substitute for fossil fuel.
 And this is clear to the countries of the western world, and in particular to England.
 These are crops that are subject to controversy, as they risk replacing foodstuffs by exorbitantly increasing the price of food and hunger.
-Not to mention the problem of expropriation of land.
+Not to mention the problem of expropriation of land

 Bioshape, a green energy company based in Neer, Netherlands, is currently involved in bankruptcy proceedings.
 Among Bioshape’s projects, it is to hire thousands of local laborers and export seeds from Tanzania to the Netherlands, where they would be worked for the production of electricity, heat and biofuels.
 A big wound to the green polo of the world by the hand of a project that was intended to produce clean energy.

 Power almost never does the right thing, but certainly always does the story.
 And that is the brutal story of Kivu, east of Congo.
 Here, a scum of rotten forces is devastating the territory with kidnapping, destruction of natural reserves and illicit trafficking of raw materials.
-The armed arm is the well-known general Bosco Ntaganda, at the expense of Congolese President Kabila and Rwandan President Kagame.
-Many Congolese people wonder whether the international community has now resigned to Ntaganda’s laws.
+The armed arm is Bosco Ntaganda, at the expense of Congolese President Kabila and Rwandan President Kagame.
+Many Congolese people wonder whether the international community has now resigned to Ntaganda’s laws

 An investigation to find out the price of EU green policies in favor of low-grade CO₂ blends.
 Imagine Switzerland entirely covered with plantations to fuel cars and power plants: it is the correspondent of the land today exploited by Westerners in Africa to produce biofuels.
 Are we sure that this ambitious sustainable energy project is equally sustainable for African rural communities?

 Against climate warming and oil prices, the Kyoto Protocol bets on biofuels.
 And if the announced green revolution assumed the size of a new colonization?
-The Italian company Tozzi Renewable Energy (TRE Spa) is positioned on the African chess board, pending a new climate change agreement that could multiply cash flows to the green gold sector.
-But in danger, they are not just the fair pay of local peasants, but even ecosystems and food security.
+The Italian company Tozzi Renewable Energy (TRE Spa) is positioned on the African chess board, pending a new climate change agreement that could multiply cash flows to the green gold sector

 We are in Congo, on the border with Rwanda, in the Kivu province, battered by guerilla and US embargo on “bloody minerals”.
-Here, militias piloted by the infamous General Bosco Ntaganda recruited hordes of miners and merchants left without work to widen the network of illicit traffic of precious metals, but arriving on international markets through the legal circuit.
-The military, by controlling strategic transit points, exploits minerals by force and exports them labeled “Made in Rwanda.”
+Here, militias piloted by the infamous General Bosco Ntaganda recruited hordes of miners and merchants left without work to widen the network of illicit traffic of precious metals, but arriving on international markets through the legal circuit

 Tibet is on the verge of extinction.
 This is the real scenario of the 2008 Olympic Games.
-With a tourist visa, we have been able to discover the “Chineseization” of Tibet Autonomous Region (TAR).
+With a tourist visa, we have been able to discover the “Chineseization” of Tibet Autonomous Region.
 Tibetans do not even shade.
 Beijing forbids them to leave the country.
-But besides this, there are so many harassment imposed by the Chinese government, starting with restrictions on births and exploitation of mineral deposits: methane is shipped through gas pipelines directly to Beijing.
+There are so many harassment imposed by the Chinese government, as restrictions on births and exploitation of mineral deposits.
 Will the Olympic torch light up on all this?

 Coltan is such a precious mineral for mobile telephones as for the Congolese Democratic Grouping.
-The rebel militia, checking the field in Kivu, manages to illegally resell the mineral, earning $ 1 million a month, then investing in the war against the government’s army of Joseph Kabila.
+The rebel militia manages to illegally resell the mineral, earning $ 1 million a month, then investing in the war against the government’s army.
 Today thousands of local peasants have been torn to their lands and forced by militias to extract precious coltan: what are the real ties between belligerents and telephone companies?

 The restrictive rule on births is a solution to the containment of the demographic explosion in China but in fact a silent and slow genocide in Tibet.
-A legally unassailable strategy, conducted with a patient and cold systematicity.
-That does not let go.
-“Our population is gradually decreasing due to the limited birth rate, while Han’s ethnicity is steadily rising due to the influx of new settlers from China”.
+A legally unassailable strategy, conducted with a patient and cold systematicity.”Our population is gradually decreasing due to the limited birth rate, while Han’s ethnicity is steadily rising due to the influx of new settlers from China”

 It is in the schools that Congo boys and girls learn to hunt a Kalashnikov.
-After the failure of the last peace agreement, even the government army recruited lower in its ranks, just like all the other militias.
 According to Amnesty International’s latest report, released in October, 11,000 small soldiers are fighting in Congo.
-Before the summer, they were only 3,000, according to Human Rights Watch statistics.
-War is often a choice: orphans or poor children decide to arm arms spontaneously, for them it is the only way to survive.
+Before the summer, they were only 3,000.
+War is often a choice: orphans or poor children decide to arm arms spontaneously, for them it is the only way to survive

 The image of an anti-Western nation and the international embargo linked to the political affairs of the last decade have made Zimbabwe a little-visited destination.
 But it will suffice to land on it and to ride around to realize that everyday life is very different from what transpires from media sensationalism.
-Here natural beauties combine with unparalleled modernity and civic sense in Africa, creating a travelling experience with unique serenity.
+Here natural beauties combine with unparalleled modernity and civic sense in Africa

 Over the past 150 years the most dramatic glacial retreat.
 Three-quarters of Swiss glaciers will disappear over the next decades.
-No more excuses for tourists who love the mountains of Grindelwald.
-From today, the “Jungfrau Climate Guide”, a pocketbook available also in the form of Iphone application, invites tourists to travel by train rather than by car and helps them see with their own eyes the tangible effects of climate change, capable of compromising the sustainability and attractiveness of the mountain.
+No more excuses for tourists who love Grindelwald.
+From today, the “Jungfrau Climate Guide”, a pocketbook available also in the form of Iphone application, invites tourists to travel by train rather than by car and helps them see with their own eyes the tangible effects of climate change, capable of compromising the sustainability and attractiveness of the mountain

 Massacre in Kiwanja, many children among over 50 victims.
 The executioner Nkunda seems to have responded to the government’s offensive in recent days, which had provisionally dropped him from some villages in the Rutshuru area.
-Shadows at the Nairobi Summit that yesterday brought together Ban Ki-moon, Congolese President and Rwanda President, seeking a political solution to the conflict that blizzards the mining areas down the border.
-The summit had ended with the new request for ceasing the fire.
+Shadows at the Nairobi Summit that yesterday brought together Ban Ki-moon, Congolese President and Rwanda President.
+The summit had ended with the new request for ceasing the fire